 on Twitter at: @janeharperautho

-Thank you once again to Kimberley Nyamhondera and Little Brown publishers for inviting me to take part in this blog tour, I’ve had a wonderful time doing it.
-Force Of Nature by Jane Harper was published on the 8th February 2018 and is available from all good bookshops now.
-If you want some more fantastic reviews don’t forget to check out my fellow bloggers stops for some more fantastic reviews!
+Thank you so much once again to Caolinn Douglas, Grace Vincent and Little Brown UK for inviting me to take part in this blog tour, I’ve had a wonderful time doing it.
+The Lost Man is published on 7th February 2019 and will be available as a paperback and a digital e-book.
+If you fancy more information don’t forget to check out the rest of the stops on this blog tour for some amazing reviews!